-In a June 2009 interview, Bryan Singer admitted that he regretted declining to direct this film in favor of Superman Returns (2006), confessing that he realized his mistake "before I was watching [the third X-Men film], during watching it, after watching it."
+In a June 2009 interview, Bryan Singer admitted that he regretted declining to direct this film in favor of Superman Returns (2006), confessing that he realized his mistake "before I was watching (the third X-Men film), during watching it, after watching it."

-Fox originally intended this to be the final "X-Men" film featuring any of the original cast, forming a trilogy somewhat akin to the "Star Wars" films, with possible spin offs based on individual characters from the series beginning with X-Men Origins: Wolverine (2009).
-Late in post-production, the studio reversed this intent, and director Brett Ratner re-edited and re-shot scenes to make the film more open-ended.
-After mixed critical and box-office reception for "Origins: Wolverine" and troubled development of a Magneto origin film, Fox made several unsuccessful attempts at developing a fourth film before deciding to reboot the series with X-Men: First Class (2011), and later, X-Men: Days of Future Past (2014) which used time travel to eliminate inconvenient elements of past continuity.
+20th Century Fox originally intended this to be the final X-Men film featuring any of the original cast, forming a trilogy, somewhat akin to the Star Wars films, with possible spin-offs based on individual characters from the franchise, beginning with X-Men Origins: Wolverine (2009).
+Late in post-production, the studio reversed this intent, and Brett Ratner re-edited and re-shot scenes to make the film more open-ended.
+After mixed critical and box-office reception for X-Men Origins: Wolverine (2009), and troubled development of a Magneto origin film, 20th Century Fox made several unsuccessful attempts at developing a fourth film, before deciding to reboot the franchise with X: First Class (2011), and later, X-Men: Days of Future Past (2014), which used time travel, to eliminate inconvenient elements of past continuity.

-For the opening flashback, the VFXperts created a special program that enabled "digital skin-grafting": with the use of old photos of Patrick Stewart and Ian McKellen, complex keyframing (dissolving an image into another image, i.e. old actors into younger-looking versions) was applied to the scene to digitally make them appear 20 years younger.
+For the opening flashback, Visual Effects Experts created a special program that enabled "digital skin-grafting": with the use of old photos of Sir Patrick Stewart and Sir Ian McKellen, complex keyframing (dissolving an image into another image, for example, older actors into younger-looking versions) was applied to the scene to make them appear twenty years younger.

 Brett Ratner cast Ellen Page as Kitty Pryde after seeing Page in Hard Candy (2005).
 She initially turned down the role, but after Ratner personally called her with the script, she agreed to do the role.

 Summer Glau auditioned for the role of Kitty Pryde.
-She looked to Joss Whedon, who gave her a part in Firefly (2002) and Serenity (2005), for advice because she knew he was a big "X-Men" fan (Whedon based the character of Buffy the Vampire Slayer (1997) on Kitty), unaware that he had written issues of "Astonishing X-Men" for Marvel, most prominently the 'Gifted' storyline about the mutant cure.
+She looked to Joss Whedon, who gave her a part in Firefly (2002) and Serenity (2005), for advice because she knew he was a big X-Men fan (Whedon based the character of Buffy the Vampire Slayer (1996) on Kitty), unaware that he had written issues of "Astonishing X-Men" for Marvel, most prominently the "Gifted" storyline about the mutant cure.
 Her audition script turned out to be pages from Whedon's "Astonishing X-Men" #5.